Is a Paleo Diet Healthy?

 Of course!
 Eggs have been eaten by humans for longer than history has been recorded.
 Nutrient-rich and versatile, eggs can play an important role in your diet (in moderation, of course).

-Should you exercise on the Paleo diet?
+Should you exercise on the Paleo lifestyle?

 Absolutely.
 Like with any diet aimed at improving your health, regular exercise is a crucial complement.
 Even if it's simply a brisk walk, daily exercise has massive effects on your health.